 Lokamanya Chikmath Young Engineer of Tech Mahindra

-Lokamanya Chikmath of Jain University won the Tech Mahindra Young Engineer Award, 2014, for the category Structural Health Monitoring.
+Lokamanya Chikmath of Jain (Deemed-to-be University) won the Tech Mahindra Young Engineer Award, 2014, for the category Structural Health Monitoring.
 He is pursuing his PhD in “Structural Health Monitoring of Fastener Joints: Prognostics Approach” at International Institute of Aerospace Engineering and Management (IIAEM).

 Lokamanya explained the concept of structural health monitoring when quizzed about the subject.
 "To explain it in layman’s language, it is like a doctor monitoring the health of a human body.
 Similarly, a structure is monitored regularly for the presence of any damage and damage growth in its structure.
 The residual strength and life of the structure is estimated through this process," he says.

 Lokamanya confirms that India already does Structural Health Monitoring of its structures and it involves a lot of non-destructive and sensor technology.
 “It’s quite expensive, but these technologies are already in use in our country,” he says.
 Non-destructive and sensor technologies vary from ultrasonic to acoustic emission, which gauge existing damage of the structure and its components, and track the scale of damage.